awsdocs/aws-cost-management-user-guide/doc_source/reading-the-offer-index.md

          "[offerCode](#offer-index-offer-code)":"The service that this price list is for", "[currentVersionUrl](#offer-index-offer-current-version-url)":"The URL for this offer file",
-         "[currentRegionIndexUrl](#offer-index-regional-index-url)":"The URL for the regional offer index file" },
+         "[currentRegionIndexUrl](#offer-index-regional-index-url)":"The URL for the regional offer index file" "[savingsPlanVersionIndexUrl](#offer-index-savingsplan-url)":"The URL for the Savings Plan index file (if applicable)"
+      },
    },
 }